 - (1) The percentages have been determined in accordance with Rule 13d-3 under the Exchange Act.
-As of November 21, 1994, a total of 20,510,608 shares of common stock were outstanding, of which 7,884,644 were shares of Common Stock entitled to one vote per share and 12,625,964 were shares of Class B Common Stock entitled to ten votes per share.
-Each share of Class B Common Stock is convertible into one share of Common Stock. - (2) Aldo Croatti owns shares of Class B Common Stock only, representing 80.8% of such class; does not include any shares owned by Mr. Croatti's wife or children, as to which such shares Mr. Croatti disclaims any beneficial interest. - (3) Includes 435,168 shares of Class B Common Stock and 169,584 shares of Common Stock owned of record by Marie Croatti, as Trustee under several trusts, the beneficiaries of which are the grandchildren of Aldo Croatti, as to which such shares Mrs. Croatti disclaims any beneficial interest.
-Mrs. Croatti individually owns 940,172 shares of Class B Common Stock, representing 7.4% of such class.

-(4) The address of Nicholas Company, Inc. is 700 North Water Street, Milwaukee, Wisconsin 53202; Nicholas Company, Inc. owns
+As of November 20, 1995, a total of 20,510,608 shares of common stock were outstanding, of which 7,886,644 were shares of Common Stock entitled to one vote per share and 12,623,964 were shares of Class B Common Stock entitled to ten votes per share.
+Each share of Class B Common Stock is convertible into one share of Common Stock. - (2) All shares shown are shares of Class B Common Stock, representing 80.8% of such class, owned by The Aldo A. Croatti Trust 1983, of which Aldo Croatti is the sole trustee and a beneficiary.
+The information presented does not include any shares owned by Mr. Croatti's wife or children, as to which such shares Mr. Croatti disclaims any beneficial interest. - (3) Includes 435,168 shares of Class B Common Stock and 169,584 shares of Common Stock owned of record by Marie Croatti, as Trustee under several trusts, the beneficiaries of which are the grandchildren of Aldo Croatti, as to which such shares Mrs. Croatti disclaims any beneficial interest.
+Mrs. Croatti individually owns 940,172 shares of Class B Common Stock, representing 7.4% of such class. - (4) The address of William Blair & Company is 135 South LaSalle St., Chicago, IL 60603.
+William Blair & Company owns shares of Common Stock only, representing 22.0% of such class.
+The Company has relied solely upon the information set forth in Schedule 13G, dated February 14, 1995, filed with the Securities and Exchange Commission.